Regular user interviews, perhaps?

 You'll likely advocate putting effort into content strategy.
-Define objectives, tone, and guides; have a centralized wiki of all copy even.
+Define objectives, tone, and guides; have a centralised wiki of all copy even.

 A new person joins your team and asks for past usability test documentation and reports; asks a question about an action icon in the app from 4 years ago.
 It's almost impossible to direct them somewhere, which doesn't include a Google Drive search or a Slack search, or memory.
 Questions like what were the trade-offs one had to make, what were the tech challenges, are they still relevant become challenging to answer promptly.

 Lack of guidelines, centralised wikis, and explainers make it heavy enough of inertia to move past.
 Result: Onboarding of new members take time.
 More features you develop, the more scattered your un-documented design knowledge becomes.

 However, if you take out 20 minutes 3 times a week to document every iteration of a design, after every design decision made, after every flow of design that solves a particular type of problem, you'll create a rich repository of knowledge that is simple, easy to understand, and scalable.

 At Cuddle, we mostly do it in writing long-form, presentation decks, and explainer videos.